 A shared responsibility

-It is recommended to all app developers, publishes and partners using mediation SDKs, Ad network SDKs, and any other third-party SDKs to follow IAB spec to acquire, store, and retrieve GDPR parameters.
+It is recommended to all app developers, publishers and partners using mediation SDKs, Ad network SDKs, and any other third-party SDKs to follow IAB spec to acquire, store, and retrieve GDPR parameters.
 Please note chocolate cannot advise you as to whether you are GDPR compliant.
 We are not legally authorized to do so.
 However, we are working to ensure that our services comply with GDPR and that our partners can continue to use our services after GDPR takes effect.

 FREQUENTLY ASKED QUESTIONS